claudioschmidli/se-penguin-classifier/README.md

 ## How to use this project

 #### Model
-In the file "classifier.py" the linear regression model is trained with the data from the penguin dataset and then saved as a PKL file.
+In the file `model\classifier.py` the linear regression model is trained with the data from the penguin dataset and then saved as a PKL file.
 In addition, evaluation data on the quality of the model is generated.
 The penguin species to be examined can also be adjusted here.

 #### Web app
-The web application is connected to the stored model in "app.py" via Flask.
+The web application is connected to the stored model in `\API\flask\app.py` via Flask.
 Flask also handles deployment and hosting.
 When executing the file, the Flask Server is started.
 If the Flask server is running the Flask application will route to the default URL path.

 #### Testing
-For testing you can start the application from the root directory using one of the following commands:
+For testing you can start the application from the root directory using the following command:

- - `flask run`
  - `python \API\flask\app.py`

 The folder 'tests' contains the unit and integration tests.
-Pytest framework was used for testing.
-In these tests the correctness of the applications functionality and the model metrics are tested.
+The Pytest framework was used for testing the applications functionality and the model metrics.
 Run all the tests by using the following command:

 - `pytest`